Skip to main content

 In healthcare, an outcome can be clinically successful while still carrying meaningful loss.
 Even when a procedure goes well, changes in function, identity, or family dynamics can involve grief that unfolds after the medical crisis has passed.

-Dr. Paola Ayora’s personal experience highlights that loss in healthcare is not limited to clinical outcomes, but can unfold over time as people adapt to what life after treatment looks like.
+Dr. Ayora’s experience highlights that loss in healthcare is not limited to clinical outcomes, but can unfold over time as people adapt to what life after treatment looks like.
 Grief related to these changes can require ongoing support and acknowledgment.

 Grief in Moments of Recalibration

-Grief can be present when reality unfolds differently than expected, even when a patient is medically stable or outcomes are uncertain rather than catastrophic.
 In healthcare settings, these moments often surface when individuals or supporters begin to recalibrate hopes for the future, and providers may find themselves holding both clinical responsibilities and the emotional weight of that adjustment.

 The baby was actually doing quite well and was healthy, but it's just 'Oof, I thought life was going to go this one way and it's going to be completely different.'